wagtail/wagtail/docs/topics/creating_pages.rst

         objects = EventPageQuerySet.as_manager()  # will not work

 To use a custom manager you must choose a different attribute name.
-Make sure to subclass ``wagtail.wagtailcor.models.PageManager``.
+Make sure to subclass ``wagtail.wagtailcore.models.PageManager``.

 .. code-block:: python